-- Oregon Career Information System (Oregon CIS) to anyone in Oregon (oregoncis.uoregon.edu/Portal.aspx).
+- Oregon Career Information System (Oregon CIS) is now available to anyone in Oregon (oregoncis.uoregon.edu/ Portal.aspx).
 The system helps students determine their goals and find matching programs. - Compare schools side-by-side based on price, programs offered, and more with the U.S. Department of Education's College Navigator tool (nces.ed.gov/ collegenavigator/). - Contact financial aid offices at the schools you are thinking of attending.
 Financial aid offices will have information about annual tuition, scholarships for incoming students, and application deadlines. - If possible, attend a local or virtual "financial aid night" workshop.
-These may be held by high schools and colleges, college and career fairs, and community organizations. - College Goal Oregon (CGO) is an event that helps college-bound students and their families complete Federal and state student aid applications.
-CGO events are free and open to high school seniors, college students, and adults interested in college (oregonstudentaid.gov/fafsa-orsaa/college-goal-oregon).
+These may be held by high schools and colleges, college and career fairs, and community organizations.

-Source: Office of Student Access and Completion, an office of the Higher Education Coordinating Commission for the State of Oregon
+Source: Office of Student Access and Completion, Oregon Higher Education Coordinating Commission